Cold Brew vs. Iced Coffee – Which One Is Better?

 Advantages of Iced Coffee and Cold Brew

-Iced coffee Advantages
+Iced Coffee Advantages

 In the last section, I was raining a little hard on Iced Coffee’s parade.
 I have had many a creamy, delicious iced coffee in my time after all.